PapenfussLab/PathOS/Docker/README.md

 # Dockerised PathOS

-PathOS has a number of components and configuration elements that all have to work together for a functioning system.
-Using Docker makes this much easier.
-PathOS comes with a docker-compose.yaml file, which tells Docker how to download and join everything together to get up a working system, complete with a persistent database.
-With Docker, PathOS can be ran with a single command.
+PathOS has a number of components and configuration elements that work together for a functioning system.
+Docker makes this much easier.
+The docker-compose.yaml file tells Docker how to run images and create a local database.
+With Docker, PathOS started with a single command.

 ### Installing Docker

-You must first install Docker, if you haven't yet.
+You must first install Docker.

 Unix users should install [Docker Engine](https://docs.docker.com/install/#server) and then [Docker Compose](https://docs.docker.com/compose/install/).

-Users on a Windows system can use [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/).
+Windows users can use [Docker Desktop for Windows](https://docs.docker.com/docker-for-windows/install/).

-Users on a Mac can use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).
+Mac users can use [Docker Desktop for Mac](https://docs.docker.com/docker-for-mac/install/).

-Users on the NECTAR cluster should be able to install Docker and Docker Compose by running:
+Users running linux can install Docker with:

 ```
 sudo bash